Top 9 Christmas Markets In Rome, Italy

 8. Christmas Market & Christmas Giving Tree at Piazzale Ankara

-A joyful Rome Christmas market is held at Piazzale Ankara (also known as Flaminio Stadium) from December 10 - 13.
+A joyful Rome Christmas market is held at Piazzale Ankara (also known as Flaminio Stadium).
 More than 150 local artists and vendors offer Christmas gift ideas, festive decorations, arts and crafts and more.
+I would love to explore the collection here and do some souvenir shopping, too.
 The Onlus group (Associazione Kim Onlus) and various volunteer associations in Rome set up the “Christmas Giving Tree” (L’Albero della Bontà) where food baskets and gifts can be left for the less fortunate in Rome, including children and the elderly.

 Christmas Market & Christmas Giving Tree at Piazzale Ankara